 The midwife smelled like cigarette smoke… She put the wires and stuff on Goldie’s head and Goldie was half awake, very calm, and the midwife kept saying how she was being ‘a good girl’.
 OMG, why are you telling a newborn that you’re being a good girl?
 They don’t need to to be ‘good girls!’ and what if she was crying?
 Would she be not so good?
 Then, Goldie looked like she was about to do a poo.
 Doing EC, (elimination communication) I almost always know when she’s going to do a poo, or at least is about to do a big fart.
 So, Goldie farted, and the midwife thought she pooed and she says to Margo, ‘ewww, yucky, baby did a poo.’.
 I’m thinking, OMG, shut up lady!
 I don’t tell my toddler that poo is yucky!
 In fact, most of the time, we cheer on poos because they land in a bucket!
 Everyone poos, what’s wrong with a poo!?!
 Anyway, little lady Goldie did NOT do a poo, just a little fart.
 She saved the big one for the red bucket at home, like a proper lady.

-Goldie passed her hearing test.
-Everything was fine.
+Goldie passed her hearing test, and I did look into the hearing amplifiers reviews on the different kinds that are other there.
+It’s nice to know that there would be a lot of different options for her and other children out there.
+Anyway, everything was fine.
 On the way out, we were talking to a women who was 30 weeks pregnant and wanted to have a VBAC, she also did EC with her first child!
 How cool!
 We were talking about it and some of the other midwives around had never heard of EC were politely asking a few EC questions, with a little bit of, ‘Oh man, why would you bother’ attitude.
 It was pretty interesting going to the maternity ward after having a homebirth.
 It made me cherish the relative peacefullness of our homebirth.
 Even though, at times, it may have been a bit chaotic with Art frantically filling up the pool and Margo not liking so much that Mommy was yelling at the top of her lungs when she had to push the baby out.
 And, that it was a bit of a mess to clean up.
 Still, it was OUR home.
 Comfortable and peaceful.
 A place where WE create the vibe.
 A place where nobody who smells like cigarette smoke can touch my baby.
 A place where a baby can come into the world into loving arms and nobody is going to put a wristband on them so that they don’t get confused with the other babies!
 I loved our homebirth and going to the maternity ward three weeks after Goldie was born reminded me of what a special experience we had!